nikhil-x-gupta/visual-ai/publish/README.md

-#### Source code for containers, services, policies and corresponding defintion files.
+### Development containers, services, policies and defintion files

 #### Build, Publish and Use in a shared IEAM environment